$1/2 No-limit hold’em and $1/3 No-Limit hold’em are the most commonly spread game found in North American poker rooms.

 While Stud and limit hold’em games used to dominate the card room scene, the popularity of the World Series of Poker broadcasts on ESPN starting in 2003, (along with the World Poker Tour broadcasts), transformed the poker landscape.
 Recreational players wandering into a poker room wanted to play no-limit, and thus, the game has become the dominant force in nearly every card room today.

 The standard, initial buy-in for a typical $1/2 No-Limit game of Texas Hold’em poker is $200.
 For $1/3 No-limit, many players buy-in for $300.

 Although not required, the standard buy-in for any no-limit game is 100x the big blind.
-In this case, the big blind is $2, hence the $200 buy-in.
+So in our $1/2 example, the big blind is $2, hence the $200 buy-in.

 As for the minimum buy-in?
 It varies from casino to casino, however usually the minimum will be $40 or $60.
 At the Venetian Poker Room in Las Vegas, the minimum buy-in is $100.